anthonyjeamme/inputhooks/README.md

     then the value nameInputHook.value will be lowercased.

-    You can also format output with :

-    const nameInputHook = useInput('John Doe', {
-        outputPatch: value => value.toLowerCase()
-    })

-    the lowercased value will be displayed but the value of nameInputHook.value isn't modified.

 ## Helper

 The function allValid helps to know if every inputhook are valid :